Skip to main content

-With NetSuite 2026.1 recently made available, a clearer picture is emerging of how the platform continues to evolve across finance, analytics and operational control, particularly in the way artificial intelligence is being embedded into everyday workflows.
+With NetSuite 2026.1, a clearer picture is emerging of how the platform continues to evolve across finance, analytics and operational control, particularly in the way artificial intelligence is being embedded into everyday workflows.

 To help you get on top of the changes, we’ve pulled out the key highlights from 2026.1 with a focus on practical advances that shape how finance work unfolds during the period, particularly around close management, cash visibility and system governance.